dell/apex-aiops/incident-management/utils/docs/README_test-similarity.md

 ```
 ### Output

-The output will provide the percentage similarity with the chosen simiarity mechanism (words or shingles)
+The output will provide the percentage similarity with the chosen similarity mechanism (words or shingles)

 ```./test-similarity -w -s "This is an alert description" "This is another alert description"